Introduction to JSP

 Before JSP, Java Servlet technology was used to develop Java web applications.
 Java servlet is a Java class that extends the functionality of a web server.
 Java Servlet is responsible for handling incoming requests and dynamically generating responses.

 Java servlet is powerful.
-However, in order to build Java web application using Java servlet, web developers have to understand Java programming language deeply, which not many early web developers could.
+However, to build a Java web application using Java servlet, web developers must understand Java programming language deeply, which few early web developers could.

 To make it easier, JSP was designed to overcome the difficulty while still providing the full power of Java servlet.
 JSP was built on top of Java Servlet.
 Behind the scenes, JSP is translated into a server before the web server can process it.

-In the web application server, a web container or servlet container is in charge of translating the JSP page into a Servlet, which is a Java source code file that implements the javax.servlet.http.HttpServlet class by default.
-The servlet class is compiled into a Java class file, which can be used to process web client’s requests.
+In the web application server, a web container or servlet container translates the JSP page into a Servlet, a Java source code file that implements the javax.servlet.http.HttpServlet class by default.
+The servlet class is compiled into a Java class file, which can be used to process web client requests.

 What is JSP